conan-io/docs/tutorial/developing_packages/editable_packages.rst

-In that way, it is possible to be developing both the ``say`` library and the ``hello`` application, at the same time, without any Conan command.
+In that way, it is possible to be developing both the ``say`` library and the ``hello`` application, at the same time, without executing any Conan command in between.
 If you had both open in the IDE, it would be just building one after the other.

 .. note::